Prince George's County, Maryland: Recreation

-Although Prince George's County is not often credited for the Washington Commanders, the team's home stadium, FedExField, is in Landover.
-No other major-league professional sports teams are in the county, though Bowie hosts the Bowie Baysox, a minor league baseball team.
+Although Prince George's County is not often credited for the Washington Commanders, the team's home stadium, Northwest Stadium, is in Landover.
+No other major-league professional sports teams are in the county, though Bowie hosts the Chesapeake Baysox, a Minor League Baseball team.
 The county is known for its very successful youth.
 In basketball, ESPN published an article declaring Prince George's County the new "Hoops Hot Bed" and ranked it as the number one basketball talent pool in the country.
 A number of basketball prospects, including Kevin Durant, Victor Oladipo, Jeff Green, Roy Hibbert and Ty Lawson, are from AAU basketball teams such as the PG Jaguars, DC Assault, and DC Blue Devils.
 Besides AAU, basketball has skyrocketed from local high schools such as DeMatha Catholic High School and Bishop McNamara High School, both of which have found some great success locally and nationally.

 The county's basketball talent was profiled in the 2020 documentary Basketball County, produced by Kevin Durant.
 Durant and numerous other residents of the county who went on to success in basketball are featured in the film.

+The Junior Tennis Champions Center, where Frances Tiafoe played from a young age, is in College Park.